multiscale-cosim/TVB-NEST/nest-io/doc/guides/from_nest2_to_nest3.rst

 New concepts
 ------------

-GIDCollections
+NodeCollections
 ~~~~~~~~~~~~~~

-GIDCollections are compact and efficient containers containing the global
+NodeCollections are compact and efficient containers containing the global
 ID representations of nodes.
 In NEST 3, when you create a population with
-``nest.Create()``, a GIDCollection is returned.
+``nest.Create()``, a NodeCollection is returned.
 And when you
 connect two populations, you provide ``nest.Connect()`` with two
-populations in the form of GIDCollections.
+populations in the form of NodeCollections.

-A GIDCollection is created by
+A NodeCollection is created by

 - creating new nodes
-- combining two or more GIDCollections
+- combining two or more NodeCollections
-- slicing a GIDCollection
+- slicing a NodeCollection
-- providing a list of GIDs, but only GIDs of existing nodes
+- providing a list of node IDs, but only node IDs of existing nodes

-The GIDs in a GIDCollection are sorted automatically.
-All GIDs in a
+The node IDs in a NodeCollection are sorted automatically.
+All node IDs in a
-GIDCollection are unique, so a GID can occur at most once per
+NodeCollection are unique, so a node ID can occur at most once per
-GIDCollection.
+NodeCollection.

-A GIDCollection can be either primitive or composite.
+A NodeCollection can be either primitive or composite.
 A primitive
-GIDCollection is contiguous in that it represents a continuous range of
+NodeCollection is contiguous in that it represents a continuous range of
-GIDs.
-It is also homogeneous in that all GIDs refer to nodes of the same
+node IDs.
+It is also homogeneous in that all node IDs refer to nodes of the same
 type, i.e. they have the same model.
-A composite GIDCollection consists of
+A composite NodeCollection consists of
-several primitive GIDCollections that either have different models, or
+several primitive NodeCollections that either have different models, or
-where the GIDs are not continuous.
+where the node IDs are not continuous.

-In basic cases, the addition of GIDCollections requires no changes to the
+In basic cases, the addition of NodeCollections requires no changes to the
 scripts.
-But instead of working with lists of GIDs you are working with
+But instead of working with lists of node IDs you are working with
-GIDCollections.
+NodeCollections.

   +---------------------------------------------+----------------------------------------------+